The Margaret Lindsley Warden Collection For Equine Studies and Related Collections

 Four other equine collections complement and extend the Warden Collection’s scholarly potential: the Gilbert McWilliams Orr Papers, William J. McGill Papers, Ethel Rankin Papers, and the Joan Hunt Collection.
 These consist of periodicals, photographs, correspondence, personal documents, and other materials.
 The Joan Hunt Collection includes between 800 and 1,000 books, chiefly published in the twentieth-century.

 Special Collections actively acquires bibliographies and other resources (usually printed materials) to support research relying on the equine collections.
 These are cataloged and located in the department’s reference collection.

 Currently Special Collections is reviewing all existing online catalog records for books, annuals, and periodicals in the equine collections.
 We are also cataloging a large number of previously uncatalogued books and periodicals.
 Accordingly, in seeking a title, researchers should first consult Walker Library’s online catalog.

 Specific titles that cannot be retrieved in a catalog search may not yet be cataloged (or we might not own them).
 For uncatalogued book titles, users should consult our local book inventories.
-(NOTE: The inventories are not alphabetized and they are not wholly reliable.)
+(NOTE: The inventories in PDF format and are alphabetized by title.
+Item numbers 1-2 in the Warden inventory and numbers 3-69 in the Hunt inventory are out of order, but alphabetized by title thereafter.)
 For periodical titles that do not appear in the online catalog or the inventories, please ask Special Collections staff.
 We can easily locate particular periodical titles by checking shelves in the vault.